C-Loftus/YoutubeTakeoutToInvidious/README.md

 - Copy all these csv files for the playlist into the same folder as this script (or specify the folder with `--csv-dir`)
 - Get a base Invidious data json file
   - Make sure you have an account for Invidious on an instance.
-  - From your Invidious instance export your data by going into `Settings Gear Icon->Data Preferences->Import/Export Data->Export Invidious Data as json`
+  - From your Invidious instance, export your existing data (fine if you don't have any)
+    - Found at `Settings Gear Icon->Data Preferences->Import/Export Data->Export Invidious Data as json`
 - Install the requirements (see below)
 - Run the script with `python main.py`
+  - use `--help` to see how to change settings
+- Get the output json file from the `out` directory and import it into Invidious
+  - Done at `Settings Gear Icon->Data Preferences->Import/Export Data->Import Invidious JSON data`
 - If you found this to be useful please [star this repo](https://github.com/C-Loftus/YoutubeTakeoutToInvidious)

 # Install